-Fermented chicken feed is easy to make for your flock.
+Fermenting chicken feed is an easy and much healthier for your flock.
 The fermented whole grains provide good gut health, requires less feed per serving, and is a way to extend the nutrients of the grains.
-Not to mention, fermented feed can also be fed to water fowl, guineas, turkeys, and quail.
+Not to mention, fermented grains can also be fed to water fowl, guineas, turkeys, and quail.
+When organic chicken feed is fermented, especially whole grains, there is no healthier option to offer.

 This post contains affiliate links, meaning, I may make a small commission based off your purchase at no additional cost to you.